Little Rock campaign: Brownsville and Bayou Meto

 Walker and Marmaduke formed a plan where Walker and some of his men would hold back in a woodline west of Brownsville, while Marmaduke would try to use a rear guard to draw the Union troops into an ambush.
 On August 25, the plan culminated in the Battle of Brownsville, the first significant fighting during the campaign.
-During the battle, Marmaduke fought against Davidson with about 1,300 men badly outnumbered men.
+During the battle, Marmaduke fought against Davidson with about 1,300 badly outnumbered men.
 After being driven back, Marmaduke's men attempted to form a new line, but were forced to retreat again.
 Walker's men never entered the fighting, which further strained his relationship with Marmaduke.
 The Confederates then withdrew to Bayou Meto, while Davidson's men stopped at Brownsville to wait for the infantry to arrive.
 The Confederates defended Reed's Bridge over Bayou Meto, which was about 12 miles from Little Rock.

 Price began to doubt that Little Rock could be defended, so he had supplies transferred to Arkadelphia and started preparations for the evacuation of the city.
 Union captures of Fort Smith, Arkansas and Monroe, Louisiana had already disrupted Confederate communications to the south and west.
 Minor skirmishing occurred on August 26 as Davidson sent patrols to scout the Confederate position at Bayou Meto and Shallow Ford further to the south.
 Davidson's cavalry attacked Confederate position the next day, bringing on the Battle of Bayou Meto.
 Union troops drove Confederate skirmishers back across the bayou, and the Confederates burned Reed's Bridge, the only nearby crossing.
 Union cavalry made more advances, likely to rescue the wounded, but most of the rest of the fighting was an artillery duel.
 A Confederate unit, Bell's Missouri Battery, was wrecked during the action, leading Marmaduke to group all his artillery together with the aim of retaliating against the Union guns with concentrated fire.
 The Confederate right was weak, but was not strongly attacked.
 That night, the Union troops withdrew to Brownsville, and the Confederates to within 5 miles of Little Rock.
 The fighting on August 27 cost the Union seven men killed and 38 wounded, while Confederate losses were not reported.
 Castel believes that by not making a stronger stand at Bayou Meto, Price lost his best chance to defeat Steele.